sequence-dev/sequence/docs/reference/cli/input_files.md

 ### The grid section

 You define the grid on which *Sequence* will run in the `sequence.grid` section.
-An example gid section looks like,
+An example grid section looks like,

 ```toml
 [sequence.grid]